hungcq/knowledge-repo/IT/microservices-patterns/7-implementing-queries.md

     - Handle CUD operations using its own database
     - Can handle simple queries (eg non-join, primary key-based query)
   - Query model: handle nontrivial queries
-  - Can be applied within a service or to define query services: build DB by subscribing to events published by multiple services
+  - Can be applied within a service or can define query services: build DB by subscribing to events published by multiple services
 - Advs:
   - Enable efficient queries
   - Enable efficient implementation of diverse queries using dif types of DB